-GDI originates in the Windows Operating System and it is one of the 3 core subsystems (GDI, User & Kernel) all programmers utilize when creating Windows Applications (and services).
-It is responsible for drawing lines, brushes, pixels and pretty much everything you see on your computer screen (MSPaint is an example of product using GDI).
-Over the years Microsoft has improved GDI (as far as speed) and moved on to newer technologies (such as GDI+, Direct2d and what not).
+GDI originates in the Windows Operating System, and it is one of the 3 core subsystems (GDI, User & Kernel) all software developer utilize when creating Windows Applications (and services).
+It is responsible for drawing lines, brushes, pixels, and pretty much everything you see on your computer screen (MSPaint is an example of a product using GDI).
+Over the years, Microsoft has improved GDI (as far as speed) and moved on to newer technologies (such as GDI+, Direct2d and whatnot).

-As a C++ programmer everything is basically an object to me.
+As a C++ programmer, everything is an object to me.
 Icons, Images & Typefaces (TrueType & OpenType) are all objects (or things) that can be serialized (loaded & saved), have properties (attributes) that can be manipulated and ultimately, rendered on the screen.

-There are so many different product categories a programmer can choose to focus on.
-Some programmers create utilities for mp3 music or video (conversion/playback), while others prefer to work on system utilites (such as anti-virus, anti-malware, registry cleaners or system tweaks).
+There are so many different product categories a programmer can choose to spend their time and effort.
+Some programmers create utilities for mp3 music or video (conversion/playback), while others prefer to work on system utilities (such as anti-virus, anti-malware, registry cleaners or system tweaks).

-I've always enjoyed creating software, utilites & and even small single purpose tools that manipulate (scale, transform, convert and render) images.
+I've always enjoyed creating software, utilities, and even small single-purpose tools that manipulate (scale, transform, convert, and render) images.
 So with this in mind, I decided to combine GDI+Objects and name this venture gdiObjects.

 I was searching for a logo that best represents graphics programming.
-I came across the puzzle piece in a huge icon collection and thought it was perfect.
-All I needed to do was apply a simple perspective warp transform (using GIMP ) to liven it up a bit.
+I came across the puzzle piece in a vast icon collection and thought it was perfect.
+All I needed to do was apply a straightforward perspective warp transform (using GIMP ) to liven it up a bit.

 "Like a puzzle, graphics programming can be challenging, but more often than not, in a good way."

-Back then it was really difficult to get any product into the brick and mortar stores (required lots of money to essentially buy shelf space) and the internet was in its infancy (although, I did have my first website in 1994 using a service called Navisoft which was later purchased by AOL).
+Back then it was challenging to get any product into the brick, and mortar stores (required lots of money to buy shelf space) and the Internet was in its infancy (although, I did have my first website in 1994 using a service called Navisoft which was later purchased by AOL).

-After Eight months I was promoted to Manager of Programming Staff where I carefully switched everyone from using Borland's C++ Development Environment to Microsoft's Visual Studio.
-I also implemented Hungarian Notation and other important coding practices.
+After Eight months, I was promoted to Manager of Programming Staff, where I carefully switched everyone from using Borland's C++ Development Environment to Microsoft's Visual Studio.
+I also implemented Hungarian Notation and other essential coding practices.

-In the last decade I've developed products for the Palm OS Platform, worked as a contract Java programmer, developed a cool website platform for the real estate market and even published a utility which made it easy for realtors to create 'Real Estate Flyers' (note: flyers is intentionally spelled incorrectly...that's how realtors spell it!)
+In the last decade I've developed products for the Palm OS Platform, worked as a contract Java programmer, developed a cool website platform for the real estate market and even published a utility which made it easy for realtors to create 'Real Estate Flyers' (note: flyers is intentionally misspelled...that's how Realtors spell it!)

-With the unfortunate demise of the real estate market I found myself looking for something to do.
-So I decided to just code tools & utilities that I needed or wanted.
+With the unfortunate demise of the real estate market, I found myself looking for something to do.
+So I decided to design and code tools & utilities that I needed or wanted.